-- 1. LISTSERV requires one of the following: - Windows 2000.
+- 1. LISTSERV requires either: - Windows 2000.
 We have no specific service pack recommendation at this time; many sites are running with SP2 and reporting no problems. - Windows XP Professional.
 Service Pack 2 is supported. - Windows 2003 Server.

 LISTSERV is no longer supported under Windows NT 3.5x or Windows NT 4.0.